Hacking

 Note: following text assumes you are compiling in debug mode, i.e.

-make TARGET=debug
+make TARGET=debug.

 The universal debugger